 If the event is held within Lee County on or in a County park, facility or roadway, a "Use of County Property Permit" is required.
-(Please note: Specific requirements apply to solicitation in the right of way and use of Old Courthouse steps and the adjacent property.)
+(Please note: Specific requirements apply to use of Old Courthouse steps and the adjacent property.)

 Sell and Consume Alcoholic Beverages within Lee County Facilities

 If alcohol is being sold or consumed on Lee County property, an "Alcohol Permit" is required.
 A nonprofit certification is required for the sale of alcohol at an event.

 Examples: Authors’ Readings, Wedding Receptions, Art Receptions

 If you are producing a feature/independent film, commercial or series, or any other film/video/digital related project that affects public property, or if your production is taking place on private property and involves the use of pyrotechnics, explosives or other incendiary devices, firearms or use of gunfire or involves stunts of any kind, or your production is taking place on public property in unincorporated Lee County, you will need to apply for a "Film Permit."

 Examples: Photo shoots, Documentaries, TV Commercials, Movies

 Any event involving fireworks, tents or any temporary structure requires an addition temporary permit from Development Services in the Community Development Department.
 Call 239-533-8329.